 - Richard has switched cars in this story.
 In Flying Bombs he drives a Studebaker, while in The Spiked Death he is driving a Maybach Zeppelin.
 Of course, he is a wealthy man, so he probably has multiple cars.

 - Monsieur Gilbert, designer to the stars and hater of bras, who designed Constance’s evening gown, is loosely based on Gilbert Adrian, head designer at MGM in the 1930s who outfitted stars such as Jean Harlow, Greta Garbo, Joan Crawford and Norma Shearer and helped to create the quintessential Hollywood glamour look of the period.
 I have no idea whether the real Gilbert Adrian hated bras, but if you look at some Adrian designs of the period, there is really no earthly way to fit a bra (or any other undergarment for that matter) under that.

 - There’s a hint in this story that Richard and Constance do have sex, even though they are not married.
 They both prefer to keep quiet about it, so don’t expect any hot Richard/Constance scenes anytime soon.

-- The cover image is a turn of the century painting named Inquisition by Romanian artist Victor Schivert (the German surname suggests that he likely was a member of the German minority in Romania).
+- The original cover may be seen here.
+The cover image is a turn of the century painting named Inquisition by Romanian artist Victor Schivert (the German surname suggests that he likely was a member of the German minority in Romania).
 It was the closest equivalent to a Spicy pulp cover I could find, since it has all the requisite ingredients of menace and nudity, besides the girl looks almost exactly like I pictured Angelica Varnese, one of the kidnapping victims.
 Placing the title to cover up all nude bits that might bother the more prudish of e-retailers was quite a chore, by the way.